czy-29/filetime_creation/README.md

 Win32 API to set the file creation time on Windows.

-On other platforms, all functions will just call the corresponding [filetime](https://crates.io/crates/filetime)'s funtion, and ignore the file creation time.
+On other platforms, all functions will just call the corresponding [filetime](https://crates.io/crates/filetime)'s function, and ignore the file creation time.

 ```toml
 # Cargo.toml